-&lt;sup>3To maintain confidentiality, the following industry groups are combined in Other Manufacturing:

-22, 23, 327 - Utilities, Constructions, and Nonmetallic Mineral Product Manufacturing;

-- Food and Beverage Manufacturing; and

-, 331, 332 - Wood Product, Primary Metal, and Fabricated Metal Product Manufacturing.
+To maintain confidentiality, the following industry groups are combined in Other Manufacturing: 22, 23, 327 - Utilities, Constructions, and Nonmetallic Mineral Product Manufacturing; and 321, 331, 332 - Wood Product, Primary Metal, and Fabricated Metal Product Manufacturing.

-&lt;sup>4To maintain confidentiality, the Tax Credits Recaptured from Credit Balances, Tax Credits Expired, Tax Credits Outstanding, and Recapture Repaid are reported in total, not by industry group.
+To maintain confidentiality, the Tax Credits Recaptured from Credit Balances, Tax Credits Expired, Tax Credits Outstanding, and Recapture Repaid are reported in total, not by industry group.